PetrKryslUCSD/CoNCMOR.jl/README.md

 Abawi, Ahmad, of Heat, Light, and Sound Research, Inc.

 This package works with [`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl).
 If you need the model reduction package to work with [`Elfel`](https://github.com/PetrKryslUCSD/Elfel.jl), please use [`CoNCMOR2`](https://github.com/PetrKryslUCSD/CoNCMOR2.jl).

+## News

+- 07/18/2022: Incompatible changes to allow clusters to have different numbers of basis functions (v0.3.0).